When I talk to people working toward retirement, I've found one of the major concerns to be how to plan for their retirement income.

 And remember, retirement income planning is not a one and done deal.
-Financial planning (including retirement income planning) is a dynamic process.
-You should review your plans at least once a year to make sure you're on the right track.
+Retirement income planning is a dynamic process.
+Review your plans at least once a year to make sure you're on the right track.
 If circumstances change dramatically during the course of the year, you may want to look sooner.
-Things like a huge market crash shortly before or shortly after retiring can have a major impact on your plans (see 2008 financial crisis).
+Things like a huge market crash shortly before or shortly after retiring can have a major impact on your plans (see the 2008 financial crisis).

-An untimely death (God forbid), a change in the tax laws, investment rules, IRA withdrawal rules or any one of a number of other factors outside your control would also be a reason to reexamine your plans.
+An untimely death, a change in the tax laws, investment rules, IRA withdrawal rules or any of a number of other factors outside your control would also be a reason to reexamine your plans.